A Step to Decouple Optimization in 3DGS

 \subsection{Update-step decoupling: Re-State Regularization}

-The key question is what components differentiate Adam from Sparse Adam.
-To answer this, we revisit synchronous optimization with Adam introduced in Sec.\ref{sec::pre}.
-The ignored update-step coupling arises as zero-gradient updates rescale the moment $(m(\theta)_t = \beta_1 m(\theta)_{t-1}, \; v(\theta)_t = \beta_2 v(\theta)_{t-1})$ and subsequently induce implicit update based on the rescaled moment.
-This first implies that the optimizer state of primitives in invisible viewpoints continues to change.
-As visualized in Figure~\ref{plot::gradient_info_main}~a, the second moment in 3DGS-MCMC with Adam is notably smaller than with Sparse Adam, suggesting potential amplification to the first moment.
-To verify this, we compare the effective strength of opacity regularization in Figure~\ref{plot::gradient_info_main}~b, $\nabla o/\sqrt{\hat{v}(o)}$, and observe that Adam induces stronger regularization, consistent with our discussion in Sec.~\ref{sec::sparse_adam}. \emph{The moment rescaling helps regularization activation}.
-The comparison in Figure~\ref{plot::gradient_info_main}~a also shows that the magnitude remains consistently high for Sparse Adam, underscoring the importance of moment rescaling: \emph{when inappropriate gradients accumulate in one view, they are difficult to dissipate, thereby hindering optimization}.
-The role of implicit updates is direct: in invisible viewpoints, primitives are continuously updated based on the past moment.
-However, no prior work has explicitly examined the impact of these components on optimization.
-Motivated by this, we construct 2 decoupled variants for Sparse Adam.
+The key question is which components differentiate Adam from Sparse Adam.
+To answer this, we revisit synchronous optimization with Adam introduced in Sec.~\ref{sec::pre}.
+The overlooked update-step coupling arises as zero-gradient update steps rescale the moments $(m(\theta)_t = \beta_1 m(\theta)_{t-1}, \; v(\theta)_t = \beta_2 v(\theta)_{t-1})$ and subsequently induce implicit updates based on the rescaled moments.
+This first implies that the optimizer states of primitives invisible from the current viewpoint continue to evolve.
+As visualized in Figure~\ref{plot::gradient_info_main}~a, the second moment in 3DGS-MCMC with Adam is notably smaller than that with Sparse Adam, suggesting a potential amplification of the first moment.
+To verify this, we compare the effective strength of opacity regularization in Figure~\ref{plot::gradient_info_main}~b, $\nabla o/\sqrt{\hat{v}(o)}$, and observe that Adam induces stronger regularization, consistent with our discussion in Sec.~\ref{sec::sparse_adam}. \emph{Moment rescaling facilitates the activation of regularization}.
+The comparison in Figure~\ref{plot::gradient_info_main}~a also shows that the magnitude remains consistently high for Sparse Adam, underscoring the importance of moment rescaling: \emph{when inappropriate gradients accumulate from a specific viewpoint, they are difficult to dissipate, thereby hindering optimization}.
+The role of implicit updates is direct: primitives invisible from the current viewpoint are continuously updated based on the past moments.
+However, no prior work has explicitly examined the impact of these components on 3DGS optimization.
+Motivated by this, we construct two decoupled variants for Sparse Adam.

 The implementation of moment rescaling is straightforward.
-We define an optimization interval and, proposing a milestone style \textbf{State Sampling Schedule} (\textbf{StSS}), uniformly sample the current primitives at the fixed interval.
-The sampled primitives are directly processed as in Eq.~\ref{meth::restate} to deliberately attenuate the state.
+We define an optimization interval and introduce a milestone style \textbf{State Sampling Schedule} (\textbf{StSS}), which uniformly samples the existing primitives at fixed intervals.
+The sampled primitives are then processed as in Eq.~\ref{meth::restate} to deliberately attenuate their optimizer states.
 This process is referred to as \textbf{Re-State Regularization} (\textbf{RSR}).